 Bullenwächter – Archaeological Museum Hamburg.
 Reproduced under Creative Commons 3.0.

 Fortified citadels appear in southern Greece and the Aegean, which, judging by the storehouses they encircled, also functioned as centres for the collection, storage and redistribution of trade goods and agricultural surpluses.
 Craft areas occur within their precincts, and the high quality objects from this period show the level of skill of these craftsmen.
 What we have here are the bases of powerful Bronze Age chiefs, who live in palace-citadels which are also the commercial, industrial and economic centres of their domains.

 These developments seem to have been set back by a long spell of drier weather just before 2000 BCE, lasting some 200 to 300 years (this also affected most of the Middle East).
 But in around 2000 BCE, the pace of change accelerated; indeed, the first literate civilization of Europe appeared around that time, on the island of Crete.
 It is clear that the maritime trading system of the eastern Mediterranean had regained its former vigour, and was in fact a great deal stronger.
-This brought the Minoans and other Aegean peoples into direct contact with the great Bronze Age civilizations of the Middle East, and resulted in the spread of literate civilization to European shores.
+This brought the Minoans of Crete and other Aegean peoples into direct contact with the great Bronze Age civilizations of the Middle East, and resulted in the spread of literate civilization to European shores.
 Within a few centuries of literate societies and major urban centres appearing on Crete, they had also appeared in mainland Greece and throughout the Aegean (as at Troy).